+IMC 0612 APPENDIX C EXHIBIT 1

+Sample Supplemental Inspection Report for IP 95001 AND IP 95002

 The supplemental inspection report is a representative sample inspection report and not an all-inclusive guide.
 It contains realistic findings.
 The sample report also contains notes that are italicized and boldfaced for emphasis, which are not to be considered part of the sample report.
 Some sections of the sample report contain alternative descriptions of assessments to illustrate how both positive and negative inspection results could be documented.
 This exhibit should be used as a sample supplemental inspection report for format and style.
 Inspection reports should use separate page numbering for the cover letter, report body (beginning with report cover page), and supplemental information.
 The font face and size should be Arial 11 for inspection reports.

+Refer to IMC 0612 Exhibit 4, “Cover Letter Templates” for a report cover letter template that can be modified to create a supplemental inspection report cover letter.

 ENCLOSURE